anovio1/tambak/docs/KERNEL_GUIDE.md

 4.  **Add Python Integration Tests:**
     *   Create or update tests in the top-level `tests/` directory (e.g., `test_compression.py`) that exercise a full compression/decompression roundtrip using your new kernel.
 This is the ultimate validation.

-By following this guide, you can confidently add powerful new compression capabilities to Phoenix Cache.
+By following this guide, you can confidently add powerful new compression capabilities to tambak Cache.